The Final Fantasy Legend: Plot

 Standing in front of the tower, the hero and party learn that they cannot climb it to paradise without first unsealing its base door.
-In the base world, three kings named Armor, Sword, and Shield fight for dominance using a piece of legendary equipment corresponding to their names.
+In the base world, three kings named Armor, Sword, and Shield fight for dominance using pieces of legendary equipment corresponding to their names.
 Visiting King Armor, the party learns that he is in love with a girl who returns his feelings, but cannot marry him, as a bandit holds her village hostage in return for her love.
 They defeat the bandit, and the king gives them his armor in gratitude.
 King Sword attacks the heroes, who vanquish him and take the sword.
-Lastly, King Shield is murdered by his own steward, and after a short fight, the party recovers his shield.
-Restoring the items to a statue of a great hero, they receive the Black Sphere, but are attacked by Gen-bu, the first of four fiends controlled by Ashura.
+Lastly, King Shield is murdered by his own steward, and after a fight, the party recovers his shield.
+Restoring the items to a statue of a great hero, they receive the Black Sphere, but are attacked by Gen-bu, one of four fiends controlled by Ashura.
 They defeat him and use the power of the Sphere to enter the tower.

-They climb the tower and come to another door; inside lies a second world surrounded by large bodies of water.
+They climb the tower and come to another door; inside lies a world surrounded by large bodies of water.
 By navigating caves, they find a floating island which allows them to travel around the world by air.
 They locate an old man, Ryu-O, and solve his riddle to obtain the Airseed, allowing them to breathe underwater and enter the undersea palace.
-They encounter the second fiend, Sei-ryu; they defeat him and recover half of the second sphere.
+They defeat the second fiend, Sei-ryu, and recover half of the second sphere.
 Upon returning to Ryu-O, he reveals himself to be the guardian of the other half of the sphere, and the two halves form the Blue Sphere.

 Using the Blue Sphere to continue up the tower, the party comes to a world of clouds, dominated by Byak-ko and an army of thugs.
 They learn that Byak-ko recently wiped out an underground resistance movement, except for Millie and Jeanne, the two daughters of its leader.
-The party temporarily joins Byak-ko's gang to find the girls, and attempt to defend them until Millie betrays Jeanne and the party is captured.
-Breaking free, they confront the fiend, who tries to kill Millie; Jeanne takes the blow and the party engages the fiend.
-They defeat him, recover the White Sphere, and continue their journey.
+The party temporarily joins Byak-ko's gang to find the girls, and attempt to defend them, but Millie betrays Jeanne and the party is captured.
+Breaking free, they confront the fiend, who tries to kill Millie; Jeanne takes the blow and dies in her stead.
+The party defeats the fiend, recovers the White Sphere, and continues their journey.